Is Email Marketing the Same as Email Newsletters?

 If they had been successful with postal mailed newsletters, marketers often would simply plop all of the usual material they'd put in a print newsletter into an email broadcast version of it.
 If that material was desired by their subscribers, then that made for an easy transition to a new technology.

-Other marketers unwilling to let go of their old style print newsletters would just attach a PDF file of the print version to a broadcast email.
+Other marketers unwilling to let go of their old-style print newsletters would just attach a PDF file of the print version to a broadcast email.
 I don't know what's worse: Having to scroll through a bloated email or having to download and read a PDF.
-And here's what can make a PDF attachment worse than the filler-filled email: It's not mobile friendly.
-More and more people are reading their email on mobile devices.
+And here's what can make a PDF attachment worse than a filler-filled email: It's not mobile-friendly.
+More and more people are reading their emails on mobile devices.
 Having to download a PDF that requires pinching and stretching to read on a small screen is a mobile marketing no-no!

 Newsletters Should Be News

 Even the word "newsletter" has "news" in it.
 And a newsletter should have news in it, too!
 In my inbox, I receive a number of email newsletters that are genuine news, making them must-read messages for me.
 No filler, just news and information about issues and people I care about.